Op-Ed: Reminder – 2017 Was An Amazing Year For Women Directors

-When the Golden Globe nominations were announced a few weeks ago, there was one thing that stood out to many and that was (surprise, surprise) the Best Director category was ruled by “the all male nominees“.
+When the Golden Globe nominations were announced a few weeks ago, there was one thing that stood out to many and that was (surprise, surprise) the Best Director category was ruled by “the all-male nominees“.
 So, tonight was the big night and you might be thinking: So?
 What’s the big deal?
 But, let’s just take a moment to add some perspective.

 Something that is a good indicator of award show success are various film festivals around the world.
 For example, the Toronto International Film Festival (TIFF).
 If you take a look at some of the various nominees at the Golden Globes this year, many of the films were screened or had their premieres at TIFF.
 So, it should be noted that at this year’s TIFF, one-third (33.6%) of the films selected were directed by women and an even higher number (42.4%) of short films were directed by women.
-Mudbound and Lady Bird, were amongst the many films at TIFF which were directed by women and both got rave reviews at the festival (which surely included some HFPA members), which turned into awards season buzz.
+Mudbound and Lady Bird were amongst the many films at TIFF which were directed by women and both got rave reviews at the festival (which surely included some HFPA members), which turned into awards season buzz.

 The Golden Globe Awards have been around for 75 years and yet, only five women (Barbra Streisand, Jane Campion, Sofia Coppola, Kathryn Bigelow and Ava DuVernay) have ever been nominated for Best Director, an award which is bestowed by the Hollywood Foreign Press Association (HFPA).
 Out of those five nominations, only Barbra Streisand has won and that was back in 1984 for Yentl.
-Not only did Barbra direct Yentl, she also produced, co-wrote the screenplay, and also performed and co-produced the soundtrack.
+Not only did Barbra direct Yentl, but she also produced, co-wrote the screenplay, and also performed and co-produced the soundtrack.
 To me, this further demonstrates the point many have made about women directors in Hollywood having to put in multiple times the work as their male counterparts to get some acknowledgement.

-I am just going to be blunt here: only five nominations in 75 years is ridiculous, especially with all the of the female directing talent that is in existence.
-So, it begs the question of why female directors continue to get shut out, especially when this past year alone, some of the best reviewed and rated movies were directed by women.
+I am just going to be blunt here – only five nominations in 75 years is ridiculous, especially with all the of the female directing talent that is in existence.
+So, it begs the question of why female directors continue to get shut out, especially when this past year alone, some of the best-reviewed and rated movies were directed by women.

 Allow me to be clear, I am in no way trying to take away from the recognition that Christopher Nolan (Dunkirk), Ridley Scott (All The Money in the World), Steven Spielberg (The Post), Guillermo Del Toro (The Shape of Water) and Martin McDonagh (Three Billboards Outside Ebbing, Missouri) because, of course, each of the men nominated are talented in their own right.
-However, only three of the five films (I’ll let you guess which three) were comparable in review (or audience scores for that matter) to the likes female directed films such as A United Kingdom and Professor Marston & the Wonder Women, or some that many believed to be shoe-ins during awards season like Lady Bird, Mudbound and Wonder Woman.
+However, only three of the five films (I’ll let you guess which three) were comparable in review (or audience scores for that matter) to the likes of female-directed films such as A United Kingdom and Professor Marston & the Wonder Women, or some that many believed to be shoe-ins during awards season like Lady Bird, Mudbound and Wonder Woman.

-To me, it is disheartening that female directors – including (but not limited to), Dee Rees, Greta Gerwig and Patty Jenkins, who had three of the best-reviewed, groundbreaking, and highest rated films of the year, did not get a single nod for the work put in on their respective films.
+To me, it is disheartening that female directors – including (but not limited to), Dee Rees, Greta Gerwig and Patty Jenkins, who had three of the best-reviewed, groundbreaking, and highest-rated films of the year, did not get a single nod for the work put in on their respective films.
 Think about it: The HFPA is a group of journalists and critics – critics who typically dictate what films are worth watching based on their reviews – and yet, somehow all of the women listed above and others, were shut out for the Best Director Globe this year.
 Please, just allow that to sink in.

-For me, it ultimately seems as though the HFPA could have used this opportunity to include and acknowledge some of the female directors who have taken the film industry by storm this year, but unfortunately it did not turn out that way.
+For me, it ultimately seems as though the HFPA could have used this opportunity to include and acknowledge some of the female directors who have taken the film industry by storm this year, but unfortunately, it did not turn out that way.